Home Hernia Mesh Polypropylene Mesh

 What Is Polypropylene?

 Hernia mesh manufacturers use polypropylene in part because it is an inert plastic.
 That means it is chemically inactive and should minimize patient complications.
-But some researchers suggest its properties may change after it is implanted.
+However, some researchers suggest its properties may change after it is implanted.

 Polypropylene characteristics include durability and strength.
 Polypropylene’s tensile strength — or ability to resist breaking under tension — is comparable to steel.
 These are all selling points for polypropylene’s success as a hernia mesh.